mattes/wp-cli-git-command/README.md

 # in your WordPress directory
 wp git init

-# do some changes ...
+# do some changes to files

 git commit -am "i updated xyz" # creates .db/mysql_dump.sql